bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 One of the first projects I wanted to try with my new Raspberry Pi was running [Pi-hole](https://pi-hole.net/).
 Pi-hole is a software tool that blocks Internet ads before they ever download -- not just on a single web browser, but _on your entire network_.
 It's billed as "a black hole for Internet ads."

+Since my home network is a first-generation [Google Wifi](https://store.google.com/product/google_wifi_first_gen) mesh network, Pi-hole setup is slightly different than with a garden-variety router.

 ## Pi-hole Basics

 Pi-hole operates as a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole), essentially filtering every DNS request made by devices on your network.
 Requests for valid web services are returned, while requests for ads are blocked.
 Pi-hole filters the DNS requests for ads by comparing each request to a blacklist of known ad servers.